+The governing document of the charity is the Memorandum of Association dated 23rd May 1988.
 The ADI is administered by a nationally elected body of trustees (the Committee), all of whom are Dentists, Dental Care Professionals or Dental Technicians who have volunteered their time to meet regularly in order to develop and implement the strategy of the ADI.

 Normally, Committee meets four times per year.
 However, since the pandemic lockdown in March 2020, Committee has held more regular meetings using Zoom.
-This has proved to be an effective way for Committee to conduct its business.
+This proved to be an effective way for Committee to conduct its business.
+Committee was pleased to meet in person for the first time since January 2020 at its strategy away day on 27 June 2021 and its Committee meeting on 28 June 2021.